microdee/md.Nuke.Cola/README.md

     procContent: true     # also replace [_.:]Origin suffixes in the content of files (controlled by the importer)
 ```

 Linking folders is straightforward and globbable.
-Target folders and parent folders (up until export root) is processed for suffixes at destination same as when copying folders.
+If suffixes are provided target folders and parent folders (up until export root) is processed for suffixes at destination same as when copying folders.

-When linking files, globbed files are individually symlinked with suffix processing on file/folder name.
+When linking files, globbed files are individually symlinked, optionally with suffix processing on file/folder name.

 Copying folders recursively have the same folder name processing but doesn't touch its contents (not even file/folder name processing)

-When copying files (including when they're globbed) their content can be also processed for suffixes if `procContent` is set to true.
+When copying files (including when they're globbed) their content can be also processed for suffixes if `procContent` is set to true and suffixes are enabled.
 Copying an entire folder recursively but with all the file/folder names processed can be done by simply doing recursive globbing `-file: "MyFolder/**"`.
 The reasoning behind this design is suggesting performance implications, that each file is individually treated.

 The destination relative path and name can also be overridden with `as:`.
 This works with globbing as well where the captures of `*` and `**` can be referred to as `$N` where N is the 1 based index of the wildcards.
 For example